 In accordance with section 11 (Annual Reports) of O. Reg.
 170/03, this Report must summarize any reports made to the Ministry under subsection 18(1) (Duty to report adverse test results) of the Act or section 16-4 (Duty to report other observations) of Schedule 16 of O. Reg.
 170/03.

 Additionally, this Report must describe any corrective actions taken under Schedule 17 of O. Reg.
 170/03 during the period covered by the report.

-The one (1) adverse water quality incident that occurred during the reporting period is summarized below.
+There were no adverse water quality incidents that occurred during the reporting period.